sato-kenji-dby/PFLlib-Framework/README.md

 - When submitting pull requests, please provide sufficient *instructions* and *examples* in the comment box.

 The origin of the **data heterogeneity** phenomenon is the characteristics of users, who generate non-IID (not Independent and Identically Distributed) and unbalanced data.
 With data heterogeneity existing in the FL scenario, a myriad of approaches have been proposed to crack this hard nut.
 In contrast, the personalized FL (pFL) may take advantage of the statistically heterogeneous data to learn the personalized model for each user.

+Thanks to [@Stonesjtu](https://github.com/Stonesjtu/pytorch_memlab/blob/d590c489236ee25d157ff60ecd18433e8f9acbe3/pytorch_memlab/mem_reporter.py#L185), this library can also record the **GPU memory usage** for the model.
+Following [FedCG](https://www.ijcai.org/proceedings/2022/0324.pdf), we also introduce the **[DLG (Deep Leakage from Gradients)](https://papers.nips.cc/paper_files/paper/2019/hash/60a6c4002cc7b29142def8871531281a-Abstract.html) attack** and **PSNR (Peak Signal-to-Noise Ratio) metric** to evaluate the privacy-preserving ability of tFL/pFL algorithms (please refer to `./system/flcore/servers/serveravg.py` for example). *Now we can train on some clients and evaluate performance on other new clients by setting `args.num_new_clients` in `./system/main.py`.
+Note that not all the tFL/pFL algorithms support this feature.*

 ## Algorithms with code (updating)